MickiusMousius/Rolio46Keyboard/README.md

 TODO: Make some assembly instructions.

 Assembly notes (pre-release version):
- - Solder the top resistors first, then the LED's, then the pther surface mount parts
+ - Solder the top resistors first, then the LED's, then the other surface mount parts
  - The height of the controller and display are very important to fitting everything nicely into the chassis, make sure everything is flush and seated all the way.
  - Be sure to trim the legs of any through hole components after soldering, as above, the clearances are very important.